It’s Only Clay 2025

 EXHIBIT May 9 – July 26.
 RECEPTION May 9.
 Neotectonic Period deals metaphorically with the effects and affects of climate change, globally and universally.
 It seeks to provide moments of contemplation and pause for the viewer to consider how they feel and to rest in the possibility of a world that is healed.

-EXHIBIT May 2.
+EXHIBIT & Opening Reception May 2.
+Runs through May 23.
 Watermark Art Center presents the Annual Middle School Exhibit featuring artworks of local young artists.

 The Annual High School Invitational Exhibit is one of the most popular shows each year.
 The exhibit showcases work from area high school students.